deepin-community/virt-manager/man/virt-install.rst

 Some interesting examples:

-``--os-variant detect=on,require=on``
+``--osinfo detect=on,require=on``
     This tells virt-install to attempt detection from install media, but explicitly fail if that does not succeed.
 This will ensure your virt-install invocations don't fallback to a poorly performing config

-``--os-variant detect=on,name=OSNAME``
+``--osinfo detect=on,name=OSNAME``
     Attempt OS detection from install media, but if that fails, use OSNAME as a fallback.

-By default, virt-install will do ``--os-variant detect=on,name=generic``, using the detected OS if found, and falling back to the stub ``generic`` value otherwise, and printing a warning.

-If any manual ``--os-variant`` value is specified, the default is all settings off or unset.
+If any manual ``--osinfo`` value is specified, the default is all other settings off or unset.

+By default, virt-install will always attempt ``--osinfo detect=on`` for appropriate install media.
+If no OS is detected, we will fail in most common cases.
+This fatal error was added in 2022.
+You can work around this by using the fallback example above, or disabling the ``require`` option.
+If you just need to get back to the old non-fatal behavior ASAP, set the environment variable VIRTINSTALL_OSINFO_DISABLE_REQUIRE=1.

-Use the command "osinfo-query os" to get the list of the accepted OS variant names.
+Use the command ``virt-install --osinfo list`` to get the list of the accepted OS variants.
+See ``osinfo-query os`` for even more output.

+Note: ``--os-variant`` and ``--osinfo`` are aliases for one another.
+``--osinfo`` is the preferred new style naming.